 \begin{thm}[Theorem~\ref{thm:lcm-monoids}] Let $P$ be a cancellative right LCM monoid.
 Then, the C*-envelope of $\A_\lambda(P)$ is canonically *-isomorphic to the boundary quotient C*-algebra $\partial C_\lambda^*(P)$. \end{thm}

-\textbf{Acknowledgements.} We are grateful to Xin Li for discussions on non-abelian duality that led to simplified proofs, and for bringing the reference \cite{DW17} to our attention.
-The third-named author acknowledges the March 2020 FRG 248 BIRS meeting in Banff.
+\textbf{Acknowledgements.} We thank Xin Li for discussions on non-abelian duality that led to simplified proofs, and for bringing the reference \cite{DW17} to our attention.
+We are also grateful to Cédric Arhancet for pointing out to us a small gap in the proof of Proposition~\ref{prop:auto-coaction} in an earlier version of this paper, and we thank the anonymous referees for several helpful suggestions.
+The third-named author acknowledges discussions held at the March 2020 FRG 248 BIRS meeting in Banff.